NextronSystems/asgard-manual/requirements/network.rst

    * - From Master ASGARD to ASGARD Management Center
      - 5443/tcp

-You cannot manage ASGARD v3 systems from a MASTER ASGARD v2.
+You cannot manage ASGARD v3 systems from a Master ASGARD v2.

 From Management Workstation to Master ASGARD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^